Certora/gambit/README.md

 # Gambit: Mutant Generation for Solidity

-Gambit is a state-of-the-art mutation system for Solidity that performs first-order source code mutation on Solidity programs.
-By applying predefined syntax transformations called mutation operators (for example, `a + b` -> `a - b`) to a Solidity program's source code, Gambit generates variants of the program called **mutants**.
-These mutants can be used to evaluate test suites or specs used for formal verification.
+Gambit is a state-of-the-art mutation system for Solidity.
+By applying predefined syntax transformations called _mutation operators_ (for example, `a + b` -> `a - b`) to a Solidity program's source code, Gambit generates variants of the program called **mutants**.
+These mutants can be used to evaluate test suites or specs used for formal
+  verification: each mutant represents a potential bug in the program, and a stronger test suites and specifications should detect more mutants.

 ## Installation